USF-IMARS/usf-imars.github.io/README.md

 5. describe & commit your changes using the form at the bottom
 6. done! your changes will automatically be applied to the test website at https://usf-imars.github.io/

-NOTE: new to markdown or want a more feature-full editor?
-You can also edit these pages using https://prose.io or https://stackedit.io
+NOTE: new to markdown or want a more feature-full WYSiWYG-like editor?
+You can also edit these pages using https://prose.io or https://stackedit.io.

 ## Justification
 Jekyll allows users to build pages using [markdown](https://en.wikipedia.org/wiki/Markdown), rather than using the drupal interface.